There

 flames flared up in Eena’s mind—the only defense against any psychic intrusion

 into her thoughts.
-Ian perceived this mental
+Ian perceived this mental barrier and wondered what she was

-barrier and wondered what she was trying to hide.
-He glimpsed her rising to her feet, looking down
+trying to hide.
+He glimpsed her rising to her feet, looking down at him from a

-strict, forbidding voice, he repeated his word of caution.
+short stride away.
+In a strict, forbidding voice, he repeated his word of

 “I

 don’t care if you are Queen of Harrowbeth or not, you’ve been warned.
-If you dare touch me, be prepared to run.
-And I mean fast.”
+If you

 His

 words indeed sounded like a challenge.
+The only thing to wait for was the

+closing of his watchful eyes.

+A

+split second after Ian shut his eyelids, Eena jabbed her toes into his ribs,

+making him grunt.
+She screamed and took off as fast as her legs could sprint

+from a motivated pursuer.
+Ian chased her through dry piles of underbrush that

+wild shrubs and tree trunks as hindering obstacles.
+He was nearly within arm’s

+reach when she called on the nearest tree to hoist her into its branches.
 The

-only thing to wait for was the closing of his watchful eyes.

-A

-split second after Ian shut his eyelids, Eena jabbed her toes into his ribs, making

-him grunt.
-She screamed and took off as

-fast as her legs could sprint from a motivated pursuer.
-Ian chased her through dry piles of

-and tree trunks as hindering obstacles.
+tree responded to its healer’s urgent appeal, leaving Ian alone on the ground.
 He

-was nearly within arm’s reach when she called on the nearest tree to hoist her

-its healer’s urgent appeal, leaving Ian alone on the ground.
-He jumped as high as he could, attempting to

-grab at her foot, but missed her toes by a hair.
-The tree raised its healer up higher to a
+by a hair.
+The tree raised its healer up higher to a safe level.

 “You’re

-too slow, too slow!” she taunted in a sing-song manner, and then screamed when Ian
+too slow, too slow!” she taunted in a sing-song manner, and then screamed when

-pulled himself up into the lowest branches, determined to climb after her.
+Ian pulled himself up into the lowest branches, determined to climb after her.

 Only